Wuling Yangguang: Overview

-The Wuling Yangguang is an fully electric urban logistics van by Wuling, specially designed for the needs of urban logistics and distribution.
+The Yangguang is an fully electric urban logistics van by Wuling, specially designed for the needs of urban logistics and distribution.

 It was originally available in two-seater cargo or 6-seater passenger variants, with a 9-seater model being added later.
 All models have sliding rear doors, and only passenger variants have rear windows.

-In July 2025, Wuling added new variants with an optional 9-seater configuration and 2 new battery options, one with a longer range of 400 km and one capable of faster charging from 30–80% in 15 minutes.
+In July 2025, The Wuling added new variants with an optional 9-seater configuration and 2 new battery options, one with a longer range of 400 km and one capable of faster charging from 30–80% in 15 minutes.
 The smallest battery option with 230 km of range was dropped.

 Specifications

-The Wuling Yangguang is equipped with a permanent magnet synchronous electric motor powering the rear axle, with the output of which reaching 82 PS and 220.
-Nm of torque, or upgraded to 102 PS and 180.
-Nm of torque for higher end models.
+The Yangguang is equipped with a permanent magnet synchronous electric motor powering the rear axle, with the output of which reaching 82 PS and 220 Nm of torque, or upgraded to 102 PS and 180 Nm of torque for higher end models.

 The Yangguang is available with four different LFP-chemistry battery packs.
 At launch, it was available with either a 31.9 kWh pack providing a CLTC range of 230 km or 41.9 kWh pack with 300 km of range, both supplied by Gotion or SVOLT.
 In July 2025, a CATL-supplied 43.53 kWh pack capable of charging from 30–80% in 15 minutes with 310 km of range and a Sunwoda-supplied 56.2 kWh pack with 400 km of range became available.
 The top speed ranges from 90.-100. km/h.